gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

     programInfo = {
        program: WebGLProgram,  // program we just compiled
-       uniformSetters: ...,    // setters as returned from createUniformSetters,
+       uniformSetters: ...,    // setters as returned from webglUtils.createUniformSetters,
        attribSetters: ...,     // setters as returned from createAttribSetters, }